leos313/ldd3_training/README.md

     1. swapping_bitstream: simple program to swap bitstream (the function was originally written by MORA and modify by me for this project)
     2. test_gpio_userspace: using mmap I can access directly to the hardware (with NO device driver).
 Within the C-file there are the right command to turn on/off the Leds on Pynq board and to read the button/switch of the board.
 It assumes that you have created a Vivado project with GPIO with the right address map.
 See the [blog's page](http://fpga.org/2013/05/28/how-to-design-and-access-a-memory-mapped-device-part-two/)
 9. CHAPTER_09: **Communicating with Hardware**
-    1. LED_01: the aim of this driver will be to turn on/off a LED using ioctl(...) system call.
+    1. LED_01: the aim of this driver will be to turn on/off a LED using *ioctl(...)* system call.
-        *Just compile the test files ON.c, OFF.c and QUERY.c to test the device driver.
+        * Just compile the test files ON.c, OFF.c and QUERY.c to test the device driver.
+With this TEST you will use the *ioctl(..)* system call
+        * If you compile and use BLINDING.c you will use the system call *write(...)* to turn on and off the led.
+The function *read()* is implemented but does nothing useful so far.
         * For getting the resource, please read [this link](http://xillybus.com/tutorials/device-tree-zynq-4).
             * added the function `resource_size(...)` instead of inserting manually the size of the memory area.